 The videos will automatically start playing as users scroll and will be related to the one being watched, for example, videos on the same topic or videos from similar publishers.

-As with all of Facebook's initiatives, the suggested video service is being trialled among a select group of media partners in the US first – including NBA, Hearst and Fox Sports – but if deemed "successful" it will be opened up and come to the UK.
+As with all of Facebook's initiatives, the suggested video service is being trialled among a select group of media partners in the US first – including NBA, Hearst and Fox Sports – but if deemed "successful" it will be opened up and be rolled out in the UK.

 During the first phase of the test, while the service is refined, Facebook will not be generating any revenue for Facebook or its partners.